-PCMSs are highly effective for queue mitigation, as discussed in Section 4.8.
+PCMSs are highly effective for traffic gueue mitigation, as discussed in Section 4.7.

 TCSs may make minor revisions to PCMS messages shown on traffic control plan provided the original intent is maintained and both the Contractor and Engineer concurs per Standard Specifications 1-10.2(1)B.